popcor255/katacoda-tekton/getting-started-tekton-pipelines/step4.md

 introduced earlier.
 The arguments of the `Task` command support variable substitution so that the `Task` definition is constant and the value of parameters can change during runtime.

-You will need this task in the next steps.
-Create this task in the editor and apply it:
+You will need this task in the next step.

+Create this file:
+`build-and-push-docker-image-from-git-task-run.yaml`{{execute}}

+Go to the **echo-hello-world-task.yaml**  editor and copy and paste this yaml:

 ```yaml
 apiVersion: tekton.dev/v1beta1